AhmadHatziq/cyber-security-modular-master-projects/Data Analytics Project/README.md

 The aim of this project is to analyze network data, create multiple binary classification models and assess the effectiveness of these models.

+Through this project, it is hoped that valuable insights into creating a Maching Learning Network Intrusion Detection System can be gained.

 The flow of this project is as follows:
 Data Visualization -> Data Analytics -> Data Modelling